uwiger/gproc/doc/gproc.md

 monitor a registered name
 This function works much like erlang:monitor(process, Pid), but monitors a unique name registered via gproc.
-A message, `{gproc, unreg, Ref, Key}` will be sent to the requesting process, if the name is unregistered or the registered process dies.If the name is not yet registered, the same message is sent immediately.<a name="mreg-3"></a>
+A message, `{gproc, unreg, Ref, Key}` will be sent to the requesting process, if the name is unregistered or the registered process dies.

+If the name is not yet registered, the same message is sent immediately.<a name="mreg-3"></a>

 ###mreg/3##

 <pre>mreg(T::<a href="#type-type">type()</a>, C::<a href="#type-scope">scope()</a>, KVL::[{Key::any(), Value::any()}]) -> true</pre>